21 Powerful Journal Prompts for Self Discovery

 Sometimes we don’t even know why we are doing something.
 Stop and ask yourself what you are trying to achieve with the behavior that you are taking.
 Dig deep to figure out what your real motives are.

-Why am i looking for approval?
+Why am I looking for approval?

 Trying to chase approval from others can lead us to not even knowing who we are.
-The best way to find ourselves, is to dig into the why behind your need for approval.
-Everyone's reason is different, so don't just look at surface answers.
+The best way to find ourselves is to dig into the why behind your need for approval.
+Everyone’s reason is different, so don’t just look at the surface answers.
 Explore what you experienced as a child and young adult that may have triggered a need for approval.

 What am I accepting as truth that is not?